With Dual Diagnosis Treatment

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

-Learn MoreFamily Life Counseling And Psychiatric Services is one of mental health facilities in Holmes County, Ohio, located at 10 South Clay Street, 44654 zip code.
+Learn MoreFamily Life Counseling And Psychiatric Services is a mental health facility in Holmes County, OH, located at 10 South Clay Street, 44654.
 Family Life Counseling And Psychiatric Services provides outpatient treatment and telemedicine/telehealth.
-Family Life Counseling And Psychiatric Services provides individual psychotherapy, group therapy and cognitive behavioral therapy to adults, children / adolescents and seniors 65 or older.
-Family Life Counseling And Psychiatric Services also supports people with serious mental illness, children/adolescents with serious emotional disturbance and people requiring dual diagnosis treatment.
-Additional services provided at Family Life Counseling And Psychiatric Services include suicide prevention services, court-ordered outpatient treatment and illness management and recovery.
+Family Life Counseling And Psychiatric Services provides trauma therapy, individual psychotherapy and integrated dual diagnosis disorder treatment to seniors 65 or older, young adults and adults.
+Family Life Counseling And Psychiatric Services also supports people with trauma, military families and seniors or older adults.
+Some other services available at Family Life Counseling And Psychiatric Services include illness management and recovery, suicide prevention services and family psychoeducation.

 Learn MoreCall (855) 209-1575 to get 24/7 help with dual diagnosis treatment.